shaomollo/website/content/authors/admin/_index.md

 My academic interests lie in bioinformatics.
 Currently, I do research for Dr. Sarah Rossetti as a part of the OPTACIMM (Optimizing with Applied Clinical Informatics Models and Methods) lab at the Columbia University Irving Medical Center.

-I also work as a Research Scientist for Ensho Health, where I'm building algorithms to help physicians harness the power of the electronic medical record.
+This past summer, I worked as a Research Scientist for Ensho Health, where I'm building algorithms to help physicians harness the power of the electronic medical record.

 I'm also trying to complete 100% of the achievements in Stardew Valley.
 It's a work in progress (just like my quest to collect every Harry Potter Lego set).